heyitsmdr/armeria-wiki/character/bank-cards.md

 ## Credit

-Once your character reaches a certain age, you can apply for Credit Card from any Bank Teller.
-This has the same functionality as Bank Cards, however, you will have access to a line of credit.

-### Payments

-### Credit Scores
+You can access a line of credit via [Credit Cards](/character/credit-cards).